COVESA/covesa-aosp-sdk/samples/client/README.md

 Note that selecting `ALL_ZONES` when invoking the method `setInternalLight()` of Light Service, will override all other zones lights.

 ### Push notifications
-In order to test your push notifications on a non-automotive emulator, you need to install a testing [distributor](https://unifiedpush.org/users/distributors/) app.
+In order to test your push notifications, you need to install a testing [distributor](https://unifiedpush.org/users/distributors/) app.
-For example, you can install [Sunup](https://codeberg.org/Sunup/android).
+For testing purposes, you can install [Sunup](https://codeberg.org/Sunup/android).
 Simply open it, grant the permissions, and then run this client sample.